-The TSEFAP is a program based on cooperation and shared commitment to deliver the program objectives, with Animal Health Australia as Program Manager.
-Projects undertaken, as part of the TSEFAP, will only be progressed with the agreement of the member Parties.
+The TSEFAP is a project based on cooperation and shared commitment to deliver the project objectives, with Animal Health Australia as Project Manager.
+Sub-projects undertaken, as part of the TSEFAP, will only be progressed with the agreement of the member Parties.

-The last financial year saw the National Technical Committee (NTC) and National Advisory Committee (NAC) meet once each, via teleconference.
+The last financial year saw the National Technical Committee (NTC) meet face to face and the National Advisory Committee (NAC) meet via teleconference.
 The NTC worked on a number of issues out of session over the course of the year.
 All project management plans and national guidelines were reviewed by the NTC.